Eric-FR/F9P_RAWX_Logger/SOFTWARE.md

 You may notice that the Adalogger COM port number has changed.
 This is normal.
 If you have problems please refer to the [Adafruit tutorial](https://learn.adafruit.com/adafruit-feather-m0-adalogger/using-with-arduino-ide).

-Now would be a good time to connect a small (~100mAh) LiPo battery to the Adalogger so it can start charging.

 ## Libraries

-We now need to install some libraries that are required by the RAWX_Logger_F9P code.
+We now need to install some libraries that are required by the RAWX_Logger_F9x code.

 ### Adafruit GPS Library

-RAWX_Logger_F9P uses the Adafruit GPS library to parse the standard NMEA messages output by the F9P to set the M0's Real Time Clock (RTC).
+RAWX_Logger_F9x uses the Adafruit GPS library to parse the standard NMEA messages output by the F9P to set the M0's Real Time Clock (RTC).

 Click on the Tools menu and then click "Manage Libraries".
 The Library Manager window will open.